joren485/blog/_drafts/aur-packages-expired-domains.md

 Another option is to find packages that use URLs with expired domains during their build process, register the domain and host malicious files.
 How many of packages are vulnerable to such an attack?
 Let's find out!

 ### `PKGBUILD` and `SRCINFO` files
 The [Arch Build System](https://wiki.archlinux.org/title/Arch_Build_System) is the packaging system of Arch Linux.
-It is used in the official repositories, but also in the AUR.
+It is used for the official repositories, but also for the AUR.
 In the Arch Build System, packages consist of (at least) two files:

 1. [`PKGBUILD`](https://wiki.archlinux.org/title/PKGBUILD): A Bash script that defines variables and functions required to build and install a package.
 For example, the `PKGBUILD` of the [zoom](https://aur.archlinux.org/packages/zoom) package: